darinsikanic/structifytextjs/README.md

 Usage
 -----

-Pass your text and a "structure" (python dictionary) to the `parser` modules `parse` method.
+Pass your text and a "structure" (Javascript object) to the `parser` modules `parse` method.

     const parser = require("structifytextjs")